Aomori Prefecture: Media

-The largest newspaper by readership in Aomori Prefecture is The Tōō Nippō Press with a daily readership of 245,000, 56 percent of the total share of the newspaper market in the region.
+The largest newspaper by readership in Aomori Prefecture is The Tō-Ō Nippō Press with a daily readership of 205,000, 55 percent of the total share of the newspaper market in the region.
 The newspaper also runs a radio news station which is broadcast by the Aomori Broadcasting Corporation (RAB).
 Other local newspapers are Hachinohe's The Daily Tōhoku Shimbun, Hirosaki's Mutsu Shimpō, and Kuroishi's Tsugaru Shinpō.

 Four television stations are broadcast in Aomori Prefecture.
 RAB is a television and radio broadcaster based in the capital that is affiliated with the Japan Radio Network, National Radio Network, and Nippon News Network.
 RAB uses the call signs JOGR-DTV for digital television broadcasts and JOGE, JOGO, and JOGR for radio broadcasts in Hirosaki, Hachinohe, and Aomori City, respectively.
 Japan News Network's affiliate, Aomori Television began broadcasting with the call sign JOAI on 1 December 1969.
 Asahi Broadcasting Aomori.
 NHK broadcasts radio, television, and digital television from NHK Aomori with the call signs JOTC and JOTG.
 NHK radio services began on April 17, 1941, while television broadcasts commenced on March 22, 1959.

 Hani Motoko, a native of Hachinohe, is considered to be Japan's first female journalist.
 She became known for her column about famous Japanese women that began publication in 1897 in the Hōchi Shimbun.
 Motoko later started a journal, that focused on the values of middle-class women.